ISISComputingGroup/lewis-ess/docs/user_guide/remote_access_devices.rst

 Accessing the Device Communication Interface
 --------------------------------------------

-Just as device model and communication are separate concepts in Lewis, these interfaces can be controlled separately as well.
+Just as device model and communication interface are separate concepts in Lewis, these interfaces can be controlled separately as well.

 To query the available communication protocols, the following command is available: